Tamaki, Mie: Climate

 Tamaki has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Tamaki is 15.5 °C. The average annual rainfall is 1856 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.3 °C, and lowest in January, at around 5.1 °C.

 Demographics

-Per Japanese census data, the population of Tamaki has been increasing steadily over the past 60 years.
+The population of Tamaki has increased steadily over the past 60 years.

 History

 The area of present-day Tamaki was part of ancient Shima Province, but was transferred to Ise Province in 1582.
 Tamaki was the site of a Sengoku period Japanese castle, Tamaru Castle, which dominated the surrounding area, including access to the Ise Grand Shrines.
 The castle was initially built by Kitabatake Chikafusa of the Kitabatake Clan in 1336, to serve as a base of operations for Emperor Go-Daigo's Southern Court during the conflict between the Northern and Southern Court known as the Nanboku-chō period.
 The castle was destroyed in the early Meiji period.

 Tamaru Town was created within Watarai District of Mie Prefecture with the establishment of the modern municipalities system on April 1, 1889.
 It merged with the neighboring village of Higashitokida and assumed its present name on April 10, 1955.